Two UN Peacekeepers Killed In Improvised Explosive Device Attack In Mali - Spokesman - UrduPoint

 "I'm sad to report again another attack on peacekeepers in Mali.

+One other peacekeeper was also injured in the attack, the United Nations said later on Friday.

-Dujarric said the peacekeepers killed in the attack were Egyptian.
-This is the sixth incident in which a United Nations peacekeeping convoy was hit since May 22 and the second fatal attack this week, he added.
+Dujarric said the peacekeepers killed in the attack were Egyptian nationals.
+This is the sixth incident in which a United Nations peacekeeping convoy was hit since May 22 and the second faal attack this week, he added.